mongodb/netlify-extensions/CONTRIBUTING.md

 ### Builds not starting even when writers create a PR

 This occurs when the branch they are creating a PR against is not added as a deployable branch in Netlify.
-To resolve this, go to the content repository's corresponding Netlify site, view the site configuration, go to `Build and Deploy`, and add the branch that they want to merge their PR into as a branch deploy in the `Branches and Deploy Contexts` section:
+To resolve this, go to the content repository's corresponding Netlify site, view the site configuration, go to `Build and Deploy`, and add the branch that they want to merge their PR into as a branch deploy in the `Branches and Deploy Contexts` section or select all branches as Branch Deploys

 ![branches and deploy context section in Netlify](image.png)